Ircam-R-IoT/ircam-riot-firmware/README.md

 #### credits

-This project has been developed by the ISMM team at IRCAM-Centre Pompidou within the CoSiMa project (funded by ANR) and the MusicBricks project funded by the European Union's Horizon 2020 research and innovation programme.
+This project has been developed by the ISMM team at IRCAM-Centre Pompidou within the CoSiMa project (funded by ANR), the MusicBricks project funded by the European Union's Horizon 2020 research and innovation programme, and the RAPID-MIX project (H2020-ICT-2014-1 Project ID 644862).